RagedUnicorn/wow-classic-gearmenu/README.md

 /run GM_AddToCombatQueue(233734, 0, 0, 11)
 ```

-**Note:** For classic era and seasons the enchantId is needed additionally for this to work.
-The enchantId is
+**Note:** The enchantId is optional.
-optional.
 If you don't have multiple items with different enchantIds in your inventory, set it to 0.

 **Note:** Season of Discovery requires the runeAbilityId to be set.
 This affects
-classic era as well.
-Just set it to 0 if you don't have a runeAbilityId or you don't care about the rune(usually the case if you don't have multiple items with different runes).
+Classic Era as well.
+Just set it to 0 if you don't have a runeAbilityId or you don't care about the rune (usually the case if you don't have multiple items with different runes).

 > Note: It is not recommended using this for weapons because addons cannot switch weapons during combat (GearMenu will put the item into the combatQueue).
 With a normal weaponswitch macro however this is still possible.